GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Kappai.md

 ## KAPPAI
 A reptilian race which resembles anthropomorphic terrapins.
 They can be found in a few remote regions.
 The singular is either kappa or kappai, depending on where you're from.
+The plural is kappoi.
 Kappoi characters get the following features;

 **Creature Type**: Kappoi are humanoids.